Aim: Write a simple flask app that can be hosted on the pi such that a new commit pushed from the laptop sees the pi update the site.

 So adding a hook on the laptop (ie writing the content to .git/hooks/post-receive

-) and git pushing to pi, won’t see this hook reaching the pi.
+and setting the mode chmod +755 .git/hooks/post-receive) and git pushing to pi, won’t see this hook reaching the pi.

 Given that this is a key part that I wish to iterate on, I really want this automated.